AuroraGorgan/testing_project_manual_testing/Database Project for Watch and Win.md

 The scope of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.

-Application under test: Watch and Win
+Application under test: **Watch and Win**

-Tools used: MySQL Workbench
+Tools used: **MySQL Workbench**

-Database description: The "Watch and Win" database is designed to manage information related to ticket purchases within a cinema network for the Watch and Win application, which selects winners for a free 3-month cinema subscription.
+Database description: The **"Watch and Win"** database is designed to manage information related to ticket purchases within a cinema network for the **Watch and Win** application, which selects winners for a free 3-month cinema subscription.
 The primary purpose of this database is to provide an efficient platform for tracking and managing ticket sales, as well as for analyzing data related to customer preferences and movie performance.

-General information stored:
+<h4>General information stored:</h4>

 1. Ticket purchase details: these include the movie ID, client name, purchase date, number of tickets purchased, movie title and genre, IMDb rating and release date.
 2. Information on available subtitles: the database also contains details about the available subtitles for each movie, including a unique identifier, subtitle name and code.